How can my phototraining help you?

 knowledge, sharpen your skills and inject you with enthusiasm.

 I am a Fellow of the Master Photographer’s Association and was Chairman of the Yorkshire region for many years as well as a Director of the company.
 I strongly believe in associating with the right sort of people and how that helps ones business and can’t recommend strongly enough to people who are starting out or even already successful in the photographic world.
 I was awarded a Presidential award for services to the Association in October 2007.
 I’m also a Master Craftsman of The Guild of Photography and a member of their judging and qualifications panel.
+I have held Associateships in both the SWPP and the RPS.

 By associating with other like minded people you can both learn and teach and thus creating a better understanding of business and customers.